gek169/Simple_ISA/README.md

 	VAR#- define a macro with syntax VAR#name#definition.
 VAR# must be at the beginning of a line. asm_call- call a macro with arguments. asm_call#mymacro#firstarg#secondarg##;
 		may be inline, you can invoke asm_call multiple times.
-		If during macro expansion on a non-macro line, an asm_call appears which did not exist before, then the it is processed.
+		If during macro expansion on a non-macro line, an asm_call appears which did not exist before, then it is processed. asm_pleq- perform addition on macros.
+		Syntax;
+		asm_pleq#\macroname1#\macroname2#; OR asm_pleq#\macroname1#integerliteral#;
+		if macroname1 is a string containing an integer literal, it will be replaced with the string resulting from the parsing of the integer literal of strtol(macroname1) + strtol(macroname2) or, for the integer literal caase,
+		strtol(macroname1) + strtol("integerliteral").

+		if you perform a pleq then all statements after it (even on the same line) will see the macro as being that value. asm_muleq- identical to asm_pleq but for multiplication.
+	\- Escape character.
+Prevent macro expansion for following macro.
+Needed to pass macro names to asm_pleq and asm_muleq, otherwise they would be expanded.
 	!- string literal line.
 Must start at the beginning of a line with no preceding whitespace.
 		Macro names in a string literal are not expanded.
 	$- expands to the current position of the output counter as an unsigned short, but split into two bytes.